daniel5gh/imageproc/README.md

 # Introduction

 Stop saving images in a single thread.
 It's slow.
-Use asyncio or multi-threading!
+Use asyncio or ThreadPoolExecutor!

 This project is a simple example of how to use asyncio and multi-threading to save images in parallel.
 You have no more excuses to save images in a single thread.